 The Cybersecurity Maturity Model Certification (CMMC) was originally announced in 2019 to standardize security assessments for contractors in the Defense Industrial Base (DIB) handling CUI.
 Prior to the advent of CMMC, contractors were expected to self-assess and self-attest through basic reporting and monitoring against NIST standards.
 CMMC changed this requirement in a few different ways:

-- Five Maturity Levels: Certification streamlines compliance into five maturity levels, rather than functioning as a straightforward security assessment against sometimes complex requirements.
+- Three Maturity Levels: Certification streamlines compliance into three maturity levels, rather than functioning as a straightforward security assessment against sometimes complex requirements.
 A minimum of Level 1 certification was required to handle Federal Contract Information (FCI), while Level 3 was required to handle CUI.
 Level 5 was designated advanced compliance for specific contract demands around sensitive systems and Advanced Persistent Threats (APTs).
 Levels 2 and 4 are more aligned as intermediary certifications.

 - Waivers: Under the original CMMC certification, no contractor may self-assess, and no exceptions were provided under temporary Plans of Actions and Milestones (POAM).
 That means that the contractor must meet all requirements during an audit with the C3PAO.

 CMMC 2.0, initially published for review in November 2021, shifted some of these requirements:

 - Three Maturity Levels: CMMC 2.0 consolidated requirements across different maturity levels, reducing the number to three.
 Level 1 is entry-level and only requires 17 implemented security practices based on NIST 800-171.
 Level 2 requires all 110 practices defined in NIST 800-171 and is the minimum level for certification to handle CUI.
 Level 3 requires everything from Level 2 with additional controls from NIST 800-172.